SeleniumHQ/selenium/README.md

 mvn clean install
 ```

-This sequence will push some seven or so jars into you local Maven
+This sequence will push some seven or so jars into your local Maven
 repository with something like 'selenium-server-2.0-SNAPSHOT.jar' as
 the name.